-A Facebook support group for any woman living with any partner that is affected by Asperger's Syndrome whether formally diagnosed or not.
+A Facebook support group for anyone living with a partner that is affected by Asperger’s Syndrome – whether formally diagnosed or not.

 Bristol Austism Spectrum Service (BASS)

 BASS Autism Services for Adults provide a service to adults with autism spectrum conditions (ASCs) and professionals and carers who support them.

 The website of Louise Weston, author of “Connecting With Your Asperger Partner”.

 The Curly Hair Project (The Girl With the Curly Hair)

 Families of Adults Affected by Asperger’s Syndrome (FAAAS)

 Our mission is to offer support to the family members of adult individuals with Asperger’s Syndrome.

 Help for Aspergers

 The website of Rudy Simone, author of “22 Things a Woman Must Know if She Loves a Man With Asperger Syndrome”.